 3. Activation of the Plan

 This Plan will be activated by the Ulverston Resilience Group (URG).
-The group will meet in person or communicate remotely to assess the situation, ring Emergency Services and consult with Cumbria County Council or South Lakeland District Council if necessary.
+The group will meet in person or communicate remotely to assess the situation, ring Emergency Services and consult with W&F Unitary Authority if necessary.
 URG will then put all or part of the Plan into effect as appropriate.

 The Plan may be activated when: